ben001109/maii-bot/README.md

 npm run bot
 ```

-Run the Discord bot in CI:
+Run the Discord bot in CI (offline mode):

 ```bash
 npm run bot:ci
 ```

+The CI script skips Discord login and only verifies that commands load and sync
+locally.

 ## Project Structure